nimeshneema/nimeshneema.github.io/miscellaneous/guides.md

 # Guides

-A compilation of comprehensive and easy to understand guides on various programming tools, frameworks and programming languages.
+A compilation of comprehensive and easy to understand guides on various programming tools, technologies, frameworks and programming languages.

 The intent here is to write guide such that the reader "actually" ends up gaining the skills.
 Period.